maxammann/blog/content/posts/2021-04-06-symbolic-model-guided/index.md

 The goal of the driver/test harness is now to call the correct entry functions depending on the trace above.

  Also the security context is filled with the symmetric key $k$ for example.
 Also when running `SendNewKey` we store the identity of the sender and the receiver.
 That could be **B** and **E** for example.
 When running `ReceiveKey` we also store store the sender and receiver.
-The pair of sender and receiver does not match, but the implementation did not through the `SignatureError` then the bug oracle detected an authentification violation.
+The pair of sender and receiver does not match, but the implementation did not through the `SignatureError` then the bug oracle detected an authentication violation.

 Now this is very specific and just some guessing very specific to this example.
 ProVerif already provides queries to detect security properties.
-Like for example secrecy of a message `query attacker(message)` or authentification: `query x:key,y:pkey; event(termClient(x,y))==>event(acceptsServer(x,y))`.
+Like for example secrecy of a message `query attacker(message)` or authentication: `query x:key,y:pkey; event(termClient(x,y))==>event(acceptsServer(x,y))`.
 These queries define connections between events.
 Events can be triggered and recorded in the security context.
 After adding an event the security context can be checked by the bug oracle.
 The oracle then decides whether the context contains violations.
-For example for a given symmetric key `x` and public key `y`, if `termClient(x,y)` happens but `acceptsServer(x,y)` hasnt been recorded yet then we have an authentification violation.
+For example for a given symmetric key `x` and public key `y`, if `termClient(x,y)` happens but `acceptsServer(x,y)` hasn't been recorded yet then we have an authentication violation.

 Therefore, the bug oracle is a function of: `Violations[] ask_oracle(securityCtx: SecurityContext)`.
 You provide it a security context and the oracle decides which violations are contained.
 ## Next Steps